 Change of a natural ecosystem to another land use or profound change in a natural ecosystem's species composition, structure or function.
 Deforestation is one form of conversion (conversion of natural forests).
 Conversion includes severe degradation or the introduction of management practices that result in a substantial and sustained change in the ecosystem's former species composition, structure or function.
-Change to natural ecosystems that meets this definition is considered to be conversion regardless of whether or not it is legal.
+Change to natural ecosystems that meets this definition is considered to be conversion regardless of its legality.